-Weighing in at around 650g, the tomahawk is our biggest and most impressive-looking steak.
+Weighing in at around 650g, the Tomahawk Steak is our biggest and most impressive-looking steak.
 Named for its axe-like appearance, it’s actually a large, well-marbled rib-eye served on the bone, which we French-trim for an elegant finish.

-Although tomahawks can be pan fried, grilled or barbecued, because of their thickness and size, we recommend searing them in a hot pan then finishing them in the oven.
+Because of their thickness and size, we recommend searing them in a hot pan then finishing them in the oven.
+But you can also serve them pan fried or grilled – and they’re great on the barbecue, too.
 See below for more tips.

 Steak cooking tips

 - Our favourite way to cook steak is to pan fry it.
 The thicker the steak, the more time it will need, but as a rough guide, we’d suggest these timings for a 2cm-thick steak:

 Rare: About 1½ mins each side

 - Take the steak out of the fridge 20 minutes before you’re ready to cook it so that it can reach room temperature.
 This helps ensure it cooks more evenly.